 Stimulations of rocks by fluid injections (e.g., hydraulic fracturing) belong to a standard reservoir-development practice.
 Productions of shale oil, shale gas, heavy oil, and geothermal energy require broad applications of this technology.
-The fact that fluid injection causes seismicity has been well-established for several decades.
-Understanding and monitoring of fluid-induced seismicity is necessary for hydraulic characterization of reservoirs, for assessments of reservoir stimulation results and for controlling the seismic risk.
+Production of conventional hydrocarbons, carbon sequestration, saltwater disposal and development of geological gas storages require massive fluid operations in the underground as well.
+The fact that fluid injections and productions can induce seismicity has been well-established for several decades.
+Understanding and monitoring of fluid-induced seismicity is necessary for hydraulic characterization of reservoirs, for assessments of reservoir stimulation results and for controlling the seismic risk of underground fluid injections and productions.
 The course provides systematic quantitative rock-physical and geomechanical fundamentals of these aspects.

 Prerequisites (Knowledge/Experience/Education required)

 Graduated (bachelor level) in geology, or geophysics, or physics, or mathematics, or petroleum engineering, or geosciences.
 The course is targeted to Geophysicists, Geologists, Petrophysicists, Reservoir Engineers, Graduate and Postgraduate Students, Researchers, Interpreters.

 - Rock physics and geomechanics of induced seismicity:

 - Seismic waves in isotropic and anisotropic rocks